jacky5823a/docs/AccountingPlatformAPI/XG/accounting-platform-en.md

 - The 1.1 version will no longer be updated, please upgrade to the 2.0 version.
 - Only Seamless wallet agents available.
-- Please setting the seamless callbacks(balance/bet/settle/rollback) on the personal game setting page of the backstage.
 - Refer to the [How to handle the balance of members](../../SeamlessWalletAPI1.x/handle-balance.md) and [XG Seamless Wallet API ](https://github.com/jacky5823a/docs/blob/master/SeamlessWalletAPI1.x/SeamlessWallet1.1.md) documents to implement all of seamless callbacks.
+- Please setting the seamless callbacks(balance/bet/settle/rollback) on the System Management/Personal Setting page of the backstage.
 - If the game round canceled before settlement, our system will invoke the rollback callback.
 - If the bet canceled after settlement, our system doesn't inform your system by rollback callback.
 Your system needs to check the `ModifiedStatus` of bet by [GetReplenishmentByTime api](https://staging-agent.jetcafe.life/swagger/public/index.html?lang=en#/Seamless1.x/post_api_keno_api_xg_casino_GetReplenishmentByTime) regularly and handle the member's balance.
 - There are some test cases on the Developer Zone/Seamless Callbacks page.
 We'll send the request from our seamless server to your system when clicking the button in the test case.
 This is only for testing on the staging env, and there is no real bet record in our system.